Tarleton’s Resurrection. Part 1/4: Tarleton’s place in the history of fools, clowns and jesters

 Tarlton, along with the other Queen’s Players, was appointed as an Ordinary Groom of the Queen’s Chamber, a title which carried prestige but no regular income.
 Being an Ordinary Groom did supply some benefit in kind in an entitlement to livery.
 As a member of The Queen’s Players, he was not permanently resident at court, as the acting troupe toured, nor was he wholly dependent on acting for his income – with his wife, Kate, he also owned and let a tavern in Gracious Street, an ordinary (a tavern which serves meals) in Paternoster Row, and he wrote plays, broadsides and books (described in the second and third articles).
 It may have been that, as an Ordinary Groom, Tarlton employed his wit as Fuller described but, if so, it is difficult to see how anyone who wasn’t there would know, and how this account could be verified.

-A popular posthumous account of Tarlton’s wit was published in three parts, the first in 1600: Tarltons Iests.
+A popular posthumous account of Tarlton’s wit was published in three parts, the first in 1600: Tarltons Iests [Jests].
 Drawne into these three parts.
 1 His Court-wittie Iests 2 His sound Citie Iests.
 3 His Country prettie Iests.
 Full of Delight, Wit, and Honest Myrth.
 It includes stories of Tarlton’s clowning at court, entertaining the Queen outside of his stage role in The Queen’s Men.
 For reasons explored in the second article, these accounts are not to be taken at face value, so verification is needed that Tarlton did indeed play a solo jesting role at court, and this is found in a surviving scrap of paper from August 1588, now collected in the British state papers.
 It describes one incident in which Richard entertained the Queen with his physical comedy, using her dogs as comedy partners: “How Tarlton played the God Luz with a flitch of bacon at his back, and how the Queen bade them take away the knave for making her to laugh so excessively, as he fought against her little dog, Perrico de Faldas, with his sword and long staffe, and bade the Queen take off her mastie [mastiff dog]; and what my Lord Sussex and Tarlton said to one another.
 The three things that make a woman lovely.”

 Tarleton may rightly be described, then, as a stage clown and court jester.
 He was not the modern stereotype in a costume of asses’ ears and bells, but he did have a distinctive way of dressing to signify his status as an artifical fool.